Skip to main content

 Yes, we accept Function Health lab results.
 They run their tests through Quest Diagnostics, so the assays are the same ones we use.
 A verified lab result is a verified lab result, no matter who ordered it.

 You can use Function Health's clinical team for general guidance, but they are limited by telemedicine laws.
 They generally cannot prescribe controlled medications, order imaging like MRI or CT, do home visits, or manage complex chronic conditions.
-They are consultants, not your doctor.
+They act as consultants rather than as your doctor.

 Insurance does not usually cover a Function Health membership.
 The good news is that membership fees are often eligible for HSA or FSA reimbursement.
 Save your receipts.